-Goal 1: Public facilities that meet the needs of Town residents.
+Goal 1: Develop and maintain public facilities that meet the needs of Town residents.

-Objective 1: Provide adequate public facilities for planned growth and development in proper locations and with adequate space for the future

-- Objective 2: Coordinate the provision of public facilities with other units of government, when feasible. - Objective 3: Work with local school district officials to ensure that the locations of new schools adequately serve Town residents. - Objective 4: Work with local school district officials to ensure that the closing of unneeded schools does not adversely affect Town residents. - Objective 5: Plan for future needs at Town facilities. - Objective 6: Meet with other public and private officials to coordinate the provision of public facilities, such as libraries, hospitals, and cemeteries to accommodate future development within the Town.
+- Objective 1: Provide adequate public facilities for planned growth and development in proper locations and with adequate space for the future. - Objective 2: Coordinate the provision of public facilities with other units of government, when feasible. - Objective 3: Identify current and future Town Hall needs and maintain Town facilities that meet those needs. - Objective 4: Meet with local school district officials to ensure schools meet the needs of Town residents. - Objective 5: Notify appropriate local school district officials of major residential developments within the Town of Lodi to prevent unexpected large enrollment increases. - Objective 6: Work with local school district officials to ensure that the locations of new schools adequately serve Town residents. - Objective 7: Work with local school district officials to ensure that the closing of unneeded schools does not adversely affect Town residents. - Objective 8: Plan for future needs at Town facilities. - Objective 9: Meet with other public and private officials to coordinate the provision of public facilities, such as libraries, hospitals, and cemeteries to accommodate future development within the Town.